soso42/soso42/README.md

 ### Hi there 👋
 - 🌱 I’m a career changer actively studying programming.
-- 👀 I’m interested mainly in Java (Spring) & Javascript (Angular), but I'm not afraid of new technologies.
+- 👀 I’m interested mainly in Java, but I'm not afraid of new technologies.

 Here's [a small list](https://github.com/soso42/Java-Projects) of Jetbrain's Academy java developer track [projects](https://github.com/soso42/Java-Projects) created while learning.